ndkhoa0704/Soundcloud-analysis-pipeline/README.md

 A simple pipeline that does:
 * Data collection
 * Preprocess data
-* Analyzing and generate report
+* Analyze and generate report

 ---
 # Usage